-- 1-4.E.1.
-"Technology" as follows: - a.
+1-4.E.1.
+"Technology" as follows:

+- a.
 "Technology" according to the General Technology Note, for the "development", "production" or "use" of equipment or "software" specified by 1-4.A. or 1-4.D. - b.
-"Technology", other than that specified by 1-4.E.1.a., specially designed or modified for the "development" or "production" of equipment as follows: - 1.
-"Digital computers" having an 'Adjusted Peak Performance' ('APP') exceeding 0.60 Weighted TeraFLOPS (WT); - 2.
-"Electronic assemblies" specially designed or modified for enhancing performance by aggregation of processors so that the 'APP' of the aggregation exceeds the limit in 1-4.E.1.b.1. - c.
+"Technology" according to the General Technology Note, other than that specified by 1-4.E.1.a., for the "development" or "production" of equipment as follows: - 1.
+"Digital computers" having an 'Adjusted Peak Performance' ('APP') exceeding 8.0 Weighted TeraFLOPS (WT); - 2.
+"Electronic assemblies" specially designed or modified for enhancing performance by aggregation of processors so that the 'APP' of the aggregation exceeds the limit in 1-4.E.1.b.1.

+c.
 "Technology" for the "development" of "intrusion software".